 Democrats worked hard all through 2018 to besmirch President Trump, and they continue breathlessly to the very end.
 Each day brings another flurry of accusations and poutrage.
-Eight days ago Donald Trump tweeted that even President Reagan had tried for years to build a border wall or fence, and was unable to do so.
-This created jam-packed scoffing from Lying Lefties who were falling over themselves to deny it.
+Eight days ago, Donald Trump tweeted that even President Reagan had tried for years to build a border wall or fence, and could not do so.
+Ronald Reagan did want a fence.
+The tweet started jam-packed scoffing from Lying Lefties, who were falling over themselves to deny it.
 Reporters did their best to cover up Reagan’s wish for a fence and called Trump a liar.

 Reagan was a private man who kept many ideas to himself, sharing them only with close friends or allies.
 Even his wife Nancy said, “There’s a wall around him.
 He lets me come closer than anyone else, but there are times even I feel that barrier.”

 In Reagan’s day, White House workers were less likely to leak since they were raised with discipline.
-Today’s White House staff leak like dime-store baskets.
-If they have nothing to spill their guts about they bake up lies to sell to the nearest fake reporter.
+Today’s White House staff leaks like dime-store baskets.
+If they have nothing to spill their guts about, they bake up lies to sell to the nearest fake reporter.

 Even President Ronald Reagan tried for 8 years to build a Border Wall, or Fence, and was unable to do so.
 Others also have tried.
 We will get it done, one way or the other!